-Baking proper bread is a bit of an endeavour.
+Baking bread from scratch can be a bit of an endeavour.
 Especially when making gluten free bread: mixing flours, creating starter, letting it rise, etc. So I came up with my own easy gluten free flatbread recipe to speed the process up when we want to add some carb factor to our week night dinners!

 These flatbread are quick to make and can be whipped up with very little planning as they involve largely store cupboard or long-life ingredients.

-You could also experiment with other additions – spices, sesame seeds, cumin and nigella seeds, a sprinkling of zatar, cheddar cheese and chutney – the list is endless!
-Make alongside my garlicky aubergine dip, smooth hummus or pea hummus for a perfect gluten free dipping combo.
+You could also experiment with other additions – spices, sesame seeds, cumin and nigella seeds, a sprinkling of zatar, cheddar cheese and chutney, chorizo and caramlised onion – the list is endless!